9 Most Dangerous Invasive Species in Ontario

 2. It grows in thickets that push out native species.

-3. It can change the amount of nitrogen in the soil, improving circumstances for its own growth and inhibiting the growth of native species.
+3. It can change the amount of nitrogen in the soil, improving circumstances for its growth and inhibiting the growth of native species.

 4. It produces a lot of seeds, many of which germinate quickly and stop the growth of local trees and plants.